spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 ```

 ### Start scripts
-Go to `package.json` in the main app folder (so outside `/client` and `/server`) and install *concurrently* as we will need it to run both server and client at the same time.
+Go to `package.json` in the main app folder (so outside `client` and `server`) and install *concurrently* as we will need it to run both server and client at the same time.

 Add below scripts to run the whole application using `npm run dev`.
 ```